“Real painters understand with a brush in their hand”. Berthe Morisot

 - She was accepted to the prestigious Paris Salon exhibition in 1864 when she was just 23.
 A remarkable feat.
 Although she is known for her paintings of intimate domestic scenes, it was two landscapes that were displayed at the first Salon.
 I was unable to confirm which two paintings, but below is one of her landscapes from around that time to give you an idea of what they may have looked like.
 She was subsequently accepted to six more Salon exhibitions.

 - Despite her success in the Salon, she joined the Impressionists in 1874; a movement formed by the many artists who were rejected by the conservative Salon judges.
 She ended up displaying work at all Impressionist exhibitions bar one in 1878 (the year when her daughter was born).

 - She was a pivotal figure of Impressionism, yet she is often overshadowed by her famous contemporaries like Claude Monet and Camille Pissarro.
 Art critic Gustave Geffroy referred to her as “les trois grandes dames” (the three great ladies) of Impressionism; the other two being Mary Cassatt and Marie Bracquemond.

 - She was primarily an oil painter, but she also worked extensively with watercolor, pastel, charcoal drawing, and even sculpture.
 Below is one of her watercolors; the medium appears to suit her light touch and use of color.

-- She passed away at the age of 54 in Paris, 1895 as a result of pneumonia.
-During her lifetime, she got to experience moderate success, but most of her success and recognition came many years after her death (an unfortunate tale that runs true for many of history's artists).
+- She passed away at the age of 54 in Paris in 1895 as a result of pneumonia.
+During her lifetime, she got to experience moderate success, but most of her success and recognition came many years after her death (an unfortunate tale that runs true for many of history’s artists).